GARLC/garlc.github.com/convention-2013.md

 > Liberty Caucus of Georgia state convention.
 The convention will be used to fill out our board, amend bylaws and draft
 > a resolution for the GAGOP state convention.
 >
-> After having been dormant for months the caucus called a convention in December to relieve Chairman Bowden.
-That
-> evening seventeen RLC members met in Woodbury to elect new interim leadership until a full caucus convention could be
-> held.
-Since then I’ve worked with several other members to put this convention together.
->
 > This caucus affords us a wonderful opportunity to both grow and support our GAGOP and also remain true to our
 > convictions of less government, lower taxes and more individual liberty.
 I hope that you’ll take the time to read
 > through our agenda and compact and will attend our convention.
 We are building the structure necessary to effectively